This post originally appeared on the blog Jewel’s School Gems.

 9. Build a robot.
 Robotics has been quite popular for some time now that so many cool and kid-friendly robot projects for kids are available on the Internet.
 Tutorials outline the materials needed and even the step-by-step instructions to be followed on how to construct robots ranging from the simplest to the most complex ones.

 10. Do science experiments and STEM challenges.
 Of course, if you want to develop scientific skills and stop summer slide in children during summer, engage them with science experiments and STEM challenges!
 Kids will surely love experimenting with ice, bubbles, cream, and other items that can be found mostly in the house.
 They will also enjoy building various contraptions using recyclable materials.
-Just search for summer science experiments or summer STEM challenges on the Internet and you’ll be blown away by the number of awesome activities that kids can do easily and inexpensively at home!
+Just search for summer science experiments on the Internet or purchase these summer STEM challenges, and you’ll be blown away by the number of awesome activities that kids can do easily and inexpensively at home!
 Children will understand the scientific method and the engineering design process better with such activities, too.

 It’s so tempting to just let the kids play all they want since it’s the summer break.
 Unfortunately, summer slide is a reality for many kids.
 A balance of activities that children already love – such as playing computer games, skateboarding, or shopping – and activities related to reading, Math and Science will help kids to have a summer that is worth remembering.
 It’s one with no summer slide on it for sure!

-Jewel Pastor is the resident creator of Science and Math curriculum gems at Jewel’s School Gems!
-She loves helping busy elementary teachers like you save time so you can focus more on teaching and enjoying your hours after school.
+Jewel Pastor is the resident creator of fun STEM activities for kids at Jewel’s School Gems!
+She loves helping busy elementary teachers like you save time reinventing the wheel so you can focus more on teaching.
 You can follow Jewel on Teachers Pay Teachers, Jewel’s School Gems website, Facebook, and Instagram.